 Ardnas, Inc. is very proud of its turn-around time, which can be up to 3-4 months or less.
 The average return on investment can be over 35 to 40 percent.
 Since Edmond is an expert in this field, she also teaches classes to hundreds of people each year how to buy tax deeds and tax liens.
 Her first class broke a nighttime attendance record of 103 attendees.
 Edmond also conducts a two-day boot camp and takes investors to a live auction, demonstrating how to do the research at the courthouse and on the computer.

 Edmond has also authored a two-book manual that takes readers through an in-depth look at buying tax deeds and tax liens.
 She also publishes a monthly newsletter called the Queen of Tax Deeds.
-In 2013 she became a licensed Real Estate Agent with Matrix International Realty.
+In 2013 she got her real estate license and later became a Licensed Real Estate Broker Associate with Matrix International Realty.
 In 2013 & 2014 Sandra lead one of the largest real estate investor association in the country, the Central Florida Realty Investors Association as President.